-Increasing cost and inaccessibility of the private rented sector

-Gravesham is close to London, and this has an impact on the local market, where rents have increased significantly at a difficult time, resulting in more accommodation becoming inaccessible and unaffordable to those on low incomes or at risk of homelessness.

-Increasing need for services

-This is true across the spectrum of homelessness but is particularly true in relation to households losing their accommodation in the private rented sector.
-The use of Section 21 notices to bring private sector tenancies to an end is a particular challenge.

-Increasing numbers of rough sleepers

-The number of people found rough sleeping has fluctuated in Gravesham.
-Our population of rough sleepers is made up of individuals who have a local connection to the area and those from wider Kent, UK and the European Union.
+- Increasing cost and inaccessibility of the private rented sector: Gravesham is close to London and this has an impact on the local market, where rents have increased significantly at a difficult time, resulting in more accommodation becoming inaccessible and unaffordable to those on low incomes or at risk of homelessness. - Increasing need for services: This is true across the spectrum of homelessness but is particularly true in relation to households losing their accommodation in the private rented sector.
+The use of Section 21 notices to bring private sector tenancies to an end is a particular challenge. - Increasing numbers of rough sleepers: The number of people found rough sleeping has fluctuated in Gravesham.
+Our population of rough sleepers is made up of individuals who have a local connection to the area and also those from wider Kent.
+UK and the European Union.
 Each of these individuals is unique with their own history of how they came to sleep rough and what resources and housing options are open to them in Gravesham.
-Although the rough sleeping team has made significant progress in supporting people into accommodation, new people moving onto the streets for the first time continues to rise
+Although the rough sleeping team has made significant progress in supporting people into accommodation, new people moving onto the streets for the first time continues to rise.

-Complex needs

-Rough sleepers with a local connection often have very complex needs (e.g., people with a triple diagnosis and/or a serious forensic history, couples, and people with pets) and need very sophisticated and personalised accommodation and support options.
-A major concern is the level of substance misuse.

-Entrenched rough sleepers

-Those who are very entrenched in a street lifestyle can often be resistant to taking up offers of support (including health and substance abuse support) and accommodation options.
-These individuals can also contribute to notable levels of anti-social behaviour that negatively impacts on the community.
-The RSI team consistently offer support to these individuals and continue to try different approaches.
+- Complex needs: Rough sleepers with a local connection often have very complex needs (e.g. people with a triple diagnosis and/or a serious forensic history, couples, and people with pets) and need very sophisticated and personalised accommodation and support options.
+A major concern is the level of substance misuse. - Entrenched rough sleepers: Those who are very entrenched in a street lifestyle can often be resistant to taking up offers of support (including health and substance abuse support) and accommodation options.
+These individuals can also contribute to notable levels of anti-social behaviour that negatively impacts on the community. - Limited accommodation options: Some clients with a local connection to Gravesham are unwilling to use accommodation in other areas while others face the reality of the lack of specialist provision. - Returning to rough sleeping: There are a number of people who return to rough sleeping after a period of time in either temporary or long-term accommodation. - People with no status: There are a number of households without a status in the UK and language barriers which require bespoke work with these individuals and close working with the Home Office.

-Limited accommodation options

-Some clients with a local connection to Gravesham are unwilling to use accommodation in other areas while others face the reality of the lack of specialist provision.

-Returning to rough sleeping

-There are a few people who return to rough sleeping after a period of time in either temporary or long-term accommodation.

-People with no status

-Some households without a status in the UK may have language barriers which require bespoke work with these individuals and close working with the Home Office.
-The RSI team working closely with the home office who fast track application we submit for rough sleepers.

-Domestic abuse

-People facing domestic abuse or fearing violence are referred to and assisted by the homelessness team.
+PRIORITIES

-Our strategic priorities
+5. Our strategic priorities

 Gravesham Borough Council, like many local authorities in the UK, has set out its own strategy to end rough sleeping in the borough.
-The strategy is based on several strategic priorities, which are as follows:
+The strategy is based on a number of strategic priorities, which are as follows: